MuertoGB/MacEfiToolkit/README.md

 ## About

 **This application is in active development:**
 >🛠 Current Status: Bug tracking.
-The next version should be a v1.0.0 release if all goes well.
+Final updates.

 Mac EFI Toolkit, or 'mefit' is an information gathering tool designed to aid technicians in repair of Mac BIOS/EFI files, with limited editing capability.
 The application can detect EFI lock in the NVRAM, detect the APFS DXE driver; even if hidden inside an LZMA compressed volume, detect if the file size is valid, with the ability to calculate any size discrepancy bytes, and more.